cakephp/docs/en/plugins/how-to-create-plugins.rst

     ln -s app/Plugin/YourPlugin/webroot/css/yourplugin.css app/webroot/css/yourplugin.css

-Linking to assets in plugins
+Linking to Assets in Plugins
 ----------------------------

 Simply prepend /plugin_name/ to the beginning of a request for an